jiportilla/edge-cluster-example/README.md

 port: 5000
 ```

-5. Modify the `deployment.yaml` and check `service.yaml` in templates folder according to your application as needed.
+5. Modify the `deployment.yaml` and check `service.yaml` files in the templates folder according to your application as needed.
 Ensure that the **port number** in `deployment.yaml` matches the above port number of `values.yaml`.

 ```
 vi edge-detector-cluster/templates/deployment.yaml